Retrievals Can Be Detrimental: Unveiling the Backdoor Vulnerability of Retrieval-Augmented Diffusion Models: Experiment

 \subsection{Evaluation on Defense Strategies}

-To mitigate the introduced threats posed by our attack, an intuitive way is to detect and filter out the anomalous images in the database $\mathcal{D}$.
-However, given the extremely low poisoning ratio in the retrieval dataset (nearly $2 \times 10^{-7}$), it is impractical to detect anomalies through manual inspection.
-Additionally, an adversary could release only feature vectors encoded by the retriever $\phi_w(\cdot)$ to reduce storage requirements \cite{blattmann2022retrieval}, further impeding the threat localization.
+To mitigate such threats, one might consider detecting the anomalous images in the retrieval database.
+However, given the extremely low poisoning ratio (nearly $2 \times 10^{-7}$), manual inspection becomes impractical.
+Additionally, an adversary may only release feature vectors encoded by the retriever $\phi_w(\cdot)$ to reduce storage requirements \cite{blattmann2022retrieval}, further impeding the threat localization.

-Another potential defense strategy involves fine-tuning the suspicious retriever with clean training data to unlearn the memorized triggers \cite{zhai2023text, liang2024badclip}.
-Specifically, we consider the benign fine-tuning (BFT) and the powerful CleanCLIP \cite{bansal2023cleanclip} defense to evaluate the influence.
-Table \ref{tab:defense} presents results where we select two random classes and text prompts as targets.
-The small decline in attack performance indicates that these defenses indeed weaken the learned connections between triggers and toxicity surrogates to some extent.
+Another strategy involves fine-tuning the suspicious retriever with clean data to diminish the memorized triggers \cite{zhai2023text, liang2024badclip}.
+We employ the benign fine-tuning (BFT) and the CleanCLIP \cite{bansal2023cleanclip} to purify the poisoned text encoder of the retriever.
+Besides, we transplant three advanced defenses for diffusion models' backdoor: backdoor unlearning that erases the retriever's backdoor \cite{liangunlearning}, UFID that detects suspicious queries \cite{guan2025ufid} via generation analysis of perturbed queries, and TextPerturb that perturbs input texts to mitigate trigger effects \cite{chew2024defending}.
+As shown in Table \ref{tab:defense}, UFID yields some effectiveness by filtering out certain suspicious queries, suggesting its potential as a defense strategy worth further exploration.

-However, they cannot entirely diminish the backdoor, \ie, the purified retriever still manages to preserve the constructed malicious connections and achieves a mean ASR of higher than 94\%.
-These results underscore the robustness of BadRDM against existing defenses and emphasize the urgent need for more secure mechanisms.
+However, fine-tuning-based strategies achieve only limited effectiveness, while TextPerturb provides nearly no defensive effect.
+This is because BadRDM establishes a robust and highly stable association between the trigger and the target semantics in the embedding space, which is resilient to trigger erasure and word-level perturbation.
+Moreover, both strategies degrade clean performance due to alignment disturbance and prompt distortion, respectively.
+These results emphasize the need for more secure mechanisms.